-This course combines approximately 20 hours of instruction, online activities, assignments, and 60 hours of project work for 2 credits.
-For longer projects, CS 469 can be repeated for up to 16 credits total.
-Of those, a maximum of 6 credits combined between CS 469 and CS 406 can be applied toward an OSU CS degree.
+Two-credit courses at OSU have a nominal workload of 60 hours.
+In CS 469, most students spend 10-20 hours on instruction, online activities, and assignments, and 40-60 hours actually working on their project.
+For longer projects, CS 469 can be repeated for up to 16 credits total, of which a maximum of 6 credits combined between CS 469 and CS 406 can be applied toward an OSU CS degree.